-The Lion Roars
+'The Lion Roars' Newsletter

-'The Lion Roars' is our regular news bulletin emailed to all parents/carers and students during school terms.
+'The Lion Roars' is our regular news bulletin emailed to all parents/carers and students during school terms - currently fortnightly.
 It outlines important information and upcoming events students and parents need to know.
 A copy is also available on the College website after publication.
-It is an expectation from the College that parents/carers stay up to date by checking this publication regularly.
+It is an expectation by the College that parents/carers stay up to date by checking this publication regularly.

-Facebook and Parent Facebook Group
+College Facebook Page and Closed Parent Facebook Groups